-On the 30 June 2020, 956,000 performance rights lapsed due to not meeting the performance conditions.
-The vesting of those performance rights was subject to a continuation of employment for three years and the satisfactory achievement of performance hurdles based on improvements in the Group's diluted earnings per share over the three year period between 1 July 2017 and 30 June 2020.
+During the financial year, a total of 1,001,732 performance rights vested and 999,901 performance rights forfeited.
+The vesting and forfeiting of those performance rights was subject to a continuation of employment for three years and the satisfactory achievement of performance hurdles based on improvements in the Group's diluted earnings per share over the three year period between 1 July 2018 and 30 June 2021.